Updated: Nov 21, 2022

-As a creative person, it can be terrifying to share your work with the world.
-Whether it's a theater performance, music, visual art or writing your first book, there's a certain amount of vulnerability that comes with exposing the deepest part of yourself with the world.
+Sharing your work with the world can be terrifying for a creative person.
+Whether it's a theatre performance, music, visual art or writing your first book, a certain amount of vulnerability comes with exposing the deepest part of yourself to the world.

-It's a strength that comes with facing the fear that your work could land on either side of the coin celebration or rejection whatever side it lands on.
-Trust me when I say taking the risk is absolutely worth it.
+It's a strength that comes with facing the fear that your work could land on either side of the coin, celebration or rejection, whatever side it lands on.
+Trust me when I say taking the risk is worth it.

 This episode of Cara Jones Speaks begins with me standing in front of a crowd of people and begins to welcome guests at the book launch for Nicole Spence’s memoir, Somewhere North of Where I Was.

 “This is an amazing turnout, and I'm going to try not to get teary-eyed because I'm so damn proud.
 Nicole, I've known Nicole, gosh, I don't even know how many years now.